Cohort-44-Nutrition-Navigator/nutritionNavigatorApp/src/pseudoCode.md

         - create Read More button (on each item) with onClick event listener -> displays .readMoreContent
         - create checkbox with onClick event listener -> take that item and append to state variable compareItems
         - if compareItems has data -> render compareComponent and pass down compareItems to compare component as props
+        - create Favourites button with onClick event listener -> calls favourites function
+        - Favorites function:
+            - if props.user.ID === 'guest'
+                -> add selected item to favouritesContext
+            - if props.user.ID === 'unique user ID'
+                -> push selected item to their firebase node

 4. Compare Component:
     - *This Component is collapsed by default*
     - create slide-out function (expanding width or compare component)

-    - map through props.compareItems -> append each value to table and add a remove button -> onClick event listenr that removes item from table
+    - map through props.compareItems -> append each value to table and add a remove button -> onClick event listener that removes item from table
     - create slide-out button -> with onClick event listener that calls slide-out function

+5. Favourites Component:
+    - if the props.user.ID === 'guest'
+        -> display favoritesContext as li on page
+        -> add a remove button -> onClick event listener that removes item from favouritesContext
+    - if the props.user.ID === 'unique user ID'
+        -> retrieve data from specific user's firebase node and display as li on page -> add a remove button -> onClick event listener that removes item from user's firebase node